Stones In Stonehenge

 STONE 60

 Stone 60 is the only surviving upright of another stone trilithon.
-One of the many stones in Stonehenge, stone 60 has a massive hole at the base.
+One of the many stones in Stonehenge, Stone 60 has a massive hole at the base.
 The hole is so massive that many people can take shelter inside it during harsh weather conditions.
 In 1959, when restoration was taking place at Stonehenge, the stone’s little void was filled with some concrete.
 Also, the stone was straightened to ensure better positioning of it.

 Also Read: Brighton To Stonehenge